Register and feature your shop

 Improve your visibility – become a featured shop

-Registered shops can also be featured.
-It will increase your visibility in our price lists, and gives you more traffic.
+Being a featured shop will increase your visibility in our price lists, and give you more traffic.
 It also gives you access to several smart functions to analyse your clicks and your competitors.

 - Show your logo in our price lists